hfwang132/hfwang132.github.io/README.md

-Running the update wrapper without a Zhihu URL runs unit tests and the formula audit, stages all current repository changes, creates a `daily updates` commit when needed, pushes `master`, then builds locally and pushes the generated site to `gh-pages`:
+Running the update wrapper without a Zhihu URL runs unit tests and the formula audit, stages all current repository changes, creates a `daily updates` commit when needed, deploys the locally generated site to Vercel, then pushes the source branch to GitHub as a backup.
+A GitHub outage therefore cannot prevent the production deployment; a failed backup is reported after Vercel succeeds:

 ```powershell
 .\updates.bat